British badgers granted stay of execution

 Paterson said that while the government remained committed to vaccinating cattle against TB, the vaccine was not yet fully developed, and so the shooting would start next summer.

-Animal rights activists had threatened to disrupt the night-time shooting and police leave had been cancelled until the New Year in one of the areas for fear of violence.
+Animal rights activists had threatened to disrupt the night-time shooting and police leave had been canceled until the New Year in one of the areas for fear of violence.

 (Reporting by Peter Schwartzstein; Editing by Alison Williams)